Blog/Ultimate Guide to Fair Trade Coffee for Foodservice Businesses/Fair Trade Coffee for Restaurants: Key Benefits | Busy Bean Coffee

 Does fair trade coffee cost more?

 Yes, typically 10–20% more per pound than conventional coffee.
 However, because customers are willing to pay more for ethical coffee, restaurants can often increase their selling price without losing sales.
 The net effect is usually a higher profit margin on coffee sales.
-According to a study by Fair Trade USA, restaurants that switch to fair trade see an average 12% increase in coffee revenue.
+According to a study by Fair Trade USA, restaurants that switch to fair trade see an average 12% increase in coffee revenue, and the additional cost is often recouped within three months.

 What are the best fair trade coffee brands for restaurants?

 Some trusted brands include Equal Exchange, Counter Culture Coffee, and Allegro Coffee.
 However, working with a local roaster like Busy Bean Coffee offers advantages: tailored blends, equipment maintenance, and a single point of contact.
-For a full list, see our guide on Best Fair Trade Coffee Brands for Businesses.
+For a full list, see our guide on fair trade coffee providers comparison.

 Conclusion

-For a complete roadmap on integrating fair trade coffee into your foodservice operation, revisit our Ultimate Guide to Fair Trade Coffee for Foodservice Businesses.
+For a complete roadmap on integrating fair trade coffee into your foodservice operation, revisit our fair trade coffee providers comparison.

 Ready to make the switch?
 Busy Bean Coffee offers a full managed coffee membership that includes fair trade certified beans, premium equipment, and training—all for one predictable monthly fee.
 Contact us today to schedule a tasting and receive a free equipment assessment.